Mark 6: Rejection of Jesus at Nazareth

 Only in his hometown, among his relatives and in his own house is a prophet without honor. records the same sentiment: Jesus Himself testified that a prophet has no honor in his own country, but in John's account the Galileans received Him, having seen all the things He did in Jerusalem at the feast.

 Jesus' brothers are here and in Matthew and probably Acts 12:17 mentioned by name, though not his sisters.
-This chapter, coupled with Mark 3:21,31-35 paint a negative view of Jesus' family relations, though other sources, such as Galatians 1:19 show that James was at least active in the early Church after Jesus' crucifixion.
-The negative view of Jesus' family may be related to the conflict between Paul and Jewish Christians.
+This chapter, coupled with Mark 3:21,31–35 paints a negative view of Jesus' family relations, though other sources, such as Galatians 1:19 show that James was at least active in the early Church after Jesus' crucifixion.
+The negative view of Jesus' family may be related to the conflict between Paul and the Jerusalem Church.

 Mission of the Twelve

 In verses 7–13, Jesus sends the twelve out to the various towns, in pairs, to heal the sick and drive out demons: